 The CDC define superficial wound infection as an infection that affects skin and subcutaneous tissue and occur with 30 days of an operative procedure.
 It may result in symptoms of pain, redness, heat, swelling or purulent drainage[22].

 Dougherty et al[13] reported retrospectively results of 68 patients that underwent a mix of retrograde nailing (63%) and anterograde nailing (37%), following low velocity GSWs.
 Patients were treated with first-generation cephalosporins from presentation to the emergency department and for 48 hours post-operatively.
 The authors observed what they defined as a superficial wound infection in 2 patients (3%), around the bullet track in the retrograde nailing group.
-The authors did not state if these patients had retained bullets fragments.
+The author did not state if these patients had retained bullets fragments.
 Both were successfully treated with of antibiotics.
 Dougherty et al[13], confirmed that bullet fragments were removed if accessible however this was at the discretion of the surgeon and the number of patients who had this done was not reported[13], a similar approach to our units.

 Cannada et al[14]reported equally encouraging results in a smaller cohort (n=35) of patients who underwent IM nailing.
 In this study, bullets were removed from only 3 patients and no patients developed superficial wound infections.
 All patients were on a first-generation cephalosporin preoperatively and postoperatively for 48 hours.
 Similar promising results have been reported by other researchers in smaller cohorts of patients[20].